bear-evans/sci-fi-device-generator/README.md

 This will build the typescript files into the dist folder, as well as copy static resources such as CSS and HTML to the dist/public folder.

+You can view a live demo [on Heroku](https://bear-device-generator.herokuapp.com/).

 ## License

 Copyright 2022 Bear Evans